danglorioso/danglorioso.com/src/content/blog/future-web-development-2025.md

 draft: false
 ---

-# The Future of Web Development: Trends to Watch in 2025

 The web development landscape evolves rapidly.
 Here are the trends that will define 2025 and beyond.

 ## 1. AI-Powered Development Tools